Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: Introduction

-where $g^{p(n)}_{1}(x,Q)$ represents the spin-dependent structure function of proton or neutron, incorporating the Bjorken scaling variable $x$. $\mu_r$ stands for the renormalization scale. $g_A$ represents the axial vector coupling constant, and the plus and minus in front of $g_A$ correspond to protons or neutrons, respectively. $a_8$ is the isovector and flavor-octet axial charges of the nucleon \cite{Close:1993mv} and $a_0(Q)$ is the flavor-singlet axial charge.
-Since the non-singlet axial current is conserved in the massless quark limit, this implies that the elements $g_A$ and $a_8$ are renormalization group invariant.
-The $C^{ns}$ and $C^s$ respectively correspond to the non-singlet and singlet coefficient functions, both of which exhibit a dependency on the renormalization scale.
+where $g^{p(n)}_{1}(x,Q)$ represents the spin-dependent structure function of proton (neutron), incorporating the Bjorken scaling variable $x$. $\mu_r$ stands for the renormalization scale. $g_A$ represents the axial vector coupling constant, where the plus or minus sign in front of $g_A$ corresponds to the case of proton or neutron, respectively. $a_8$ is the isovector and flavor-octet axial charges of the nucleon~\cite{Close:1993mv} and $a_0(Q)$ is the flavor-singlet axial charge.
+Since the non-singlet axial current is conserved in the massless quark limit, this implies that the elements $g_A$ and $a_8$ are renormalization group invariants. $C^{\rm ns}$ and $C^{\rm s}$ are non-singlet and singlet coefficient functions, respectively, both of which are perturbatively calculable and exhibit a dependency on the renormalization scale for a fixed-order series.

-The three-loop calculations for $C^{ns}$ and $C^{s}$ have been completed in Refs.\cite{Kataev:1994gd, Larin:1997qq}.
-However, the theoretical prediction of the EJSR still struggles to meet the expected accuracy standards, and there is a significant deviation from the experimental measurements.
-Substantial exploration and attempts have been undertaken to enhance the precision of the theoretical prediction of the EJSR, such as the MSR scheme~\cite{Hoang:2009yr}, which aims to optimize the coefficient convergence of the perturbative expansion of the EJSR.
+Till now, $C^{\rm ns}$ and $C^{\rm s}$ have been calculated up to three-loop QCD calculations~\cite{Kodaira:1979pa, Larin:1994dr, Larin:1997qq}.
+However, the results still struggle to meet the expected accuracy standards, and there is a significant deviation from the experimental measurements.
+Substantial exploration and attempts have been undertaken to enhance the precision of theoretical prediction of the EJSR, such as the MSR scheme~\cite{Hoang:2009yr}, which aims to optimize the coefficient convergence of the perturbative expansion of the EJSR.
 In addition, the EJSR results also reveal significant renormalization scale uncertainty, which undoubtedly presents a challenge on our path toward achieving higher precision.